Dr Davina Derous

 Capture.PNG

 Porpoises, dolphins, and whales (i.e., cetaceans) are exposed to many challenges in their environment.
 These challenges, referred to as environmental stressors, are often caused by humans and are emerging as conservation threats for many cetacean species.
 The health and nutritional state of cetaceans is assessed through how much fat they have in their blubber (fat layer under the skin).
-However, cetaceans have evolved to have thickened blubber and the stored fat in the blubber is not only used as an energy source.
-Blubber also plays a key role in thermoregulation and buoyancy control.
-Closing this knowledge gap in blubber metabolism is of key importance, especially as a low amount of fat could lead to fewer offspring being born.
+However, cetaceans have evolved to have thickened blubber and the stored fat in the blubber is not only used as an energy source but also plays a key role in thermoregulation and buoyancy control.
 We, therefore, need to understand how environmental stressors influence blubber biology and particularly how blubber signals energy availability to other organs.
+We can then create novel health markers to assess cetacean health.

 Capture.PNG